Xyvir/iex.run/.github/readme.md

    -manually add iex.run download location to user $path (note; this entry will not be removed by uninstall script)

 - stub helper script can only be used programatically inside .ps1 files and not batch files
-- iex.run assumes HTTPS is not enforced in Github Pages to require fewer keystrokes; it will not work if Github Pages enforces HTTPS.
+- HTTPS is enforced on non-vanity domains, so https:// or -L must be supplied to those curl invocations
 - cmd invocations seems to block user input (due to how far down the matrix it goes)
    >Workaround: Use powershell invocation instead for user input scripts